sta/websocket-sharp/README.md

 `e` has passed as a `WebSocketSharp.CloseEventArgs`.

-`e.Code` (its type is `ushort`) represents the status code that indicates the reason for closure, and `e.Reason` (its type is `string`) represents the reason for closure.
+`e.Code` property (returns a `ushort`) represents the status code that indicates the reason for closure, and `e.Reason` property (returns a `string`) represents the reason for closure.
 So you should use them to get the reason for closure.

 #### Step 4 ####